 Discussion:

-This is the first study, where we investigated the relationship between region specific meteorological parameters and COVID-19 rCFR in Bangladesh, considering many potential confounding variables.
-Our findings showed, there is a substantial modest relationship between climatic factors and daily rCFR.
-Overall, the results of the beta regression model and area-aggregated data imply that daily COVID-19 mortality was linked to wind speed and surface pressure before August, 2020 (pre-peak cases period).
-Wind speed, dew point, and rainfall showed a negative relationship with rCFR after July, 2020 (post-peak cases period).
+This is the first study, where we investigated the relationship between meteorological parameters and COVID-19 incidence in Bangladesh, considering many potential confounding variables.
+Our findings showed, there is a substantial modest relationship between climatic factors and daily COVID-19 cases and deaths.
+Overall, the results of the ARIMAX model and trend analysis data imply that daily COVID-19 cases and deaths was linked to wind speed and surface pressure.
+Rainfall showed a positive relationship with both COVID-19 cases and deaths.